MislavJaksic/Knowledge-Repository/Convention/README.md

 ```
 DO
 Write down personal insights, references and links.
-Write down concisely explained and often used commands.
 Write down words and phrases for a lexicon.
 Write down mental models, ideas and conclusions from books, blogs and videos.
 Be concise and terse.
+Pick a tool and get good at it.
+Do a project, extract commonalities into a template.
+Focus knowledge retention on insights, workflow, concepts, architecture, tooling, operational details and productivity.

 DON'T
 Write down installation instructions since they change often.
-Place ToDos you'll nenver come back to.
+Place ToDos you'll never come back to.
 Note a feature is for paid users only.
 Mimic another website's knowledge structure.
+Go through documentation.
 ```

 #### Folder